MuckRock/documentcloud/docs/api/api.md

 * `GET /api/documents/<document_id>/data/<key>/` - Get values for the given key
     * The response for this is a JSON list of strings.
 Example: `["one", "two"]`
 * `PUT /api/documents/<document_id>/data/<key>/` - Set values for the given key
+    * This will override all values currently under key
 * `PATCH /api/documents/<document_id>/data/<key>/` - Add and/or remove values for the given key
 * `DELETE /api/documents/<document_id>/data/<key>/` - Delete all values for a given key